HullSeals/HalpyBOT/CONTRIBUTING.md

 - ALL merge requests MUST be peer reviewed by at least 1 Cyberseal team member
 - Requests can only be submitted if the branch is in a FULLY working state

-Make sure that the branch you're working on is up to date with master.
+Make sure that the branch you're working on is up-to-date with master.

 In the requests description, please mention the issue as `resolves #issueID` to automatically link the MR and the issue.